burhoniddinoff/burhoniddinoff/README.md

 ## Glad to see you here !✨
  <img align=right width=100 src="https://i.pinimg.com/originals/d0/19/72/d019725ef4da31a294694f31a3702297.gif" />

-I am 18 years old android developer 💻 with 0.6 years experience.
+I am 18 years old android developer from Uzbekistan 💻 with 0.6 years experience.
 Being an Software Developer allows me to not only develop ✨
 <br/>